MannLabs/alphabase/docs/index.rst

 ..
    Overview
    --------
    Add a more detailed overview of the package and the purpose.
+Add overview of ecosystem.

 Table of Contents